MinnieAkuma199/Profile-Generator/README.md

 - [Tests](#tests)
 - [Additional Questions](#additional-questions)

+### Technology Used

+Tech Used: Jest, Inquirer, Node, JavaScript, HTML

 ### Installation

-Jest and Inquirer are installed by using the following command:
+All dependencies are installed by using the following command:

 ```md
 npm i